annwhoorma/cvdl-three-awesome-models/README.md

 | **PAP**    | 67.26                | 5                  | 3                   |
 | **POL**    | 100.00               | 8                  | 0                   |

 As I wrote before, POL class had the highest number of images and PP recyling code is always associated with 5, whereas PAP and ALU codes could be associated with multiple numbers.
-Probably that is why mAP for POL class is 100%.
+Probably that is why AP for POL class is 100%.

 - Other metrics: